 Krista Schumacher is a professional oil painter and owner of Krista Schumacher Art Gallery in La Jolla, CA. She is a featured artist for the 2021 La Jolla Art + Wine Festival and the 2021 Mission Federal ArtWalk.

 Schumacher has developed a unique alla prima, palette knife style.
 A paintbrush gives an artist control, but with a palette knife, she is able to stay loose, merging colors and sculpting wet paint into a dynamic final product.
 Her paintings take on a multi-dimensional form and are easily recognized for their use of heavy-texture and bold colors to emphasize nature’s spontaneity and beauty in a modern, abstract way.

-Schumacher was born in 1991 at Keesler AFB in Biloxi, MS. Growing up as a military brat, Schumacher moved every several years until her family settled along the beautiful Emerald Coast in Niceville, FL.
-At 16, Schumacher’s mother took a painting class, sparking Schumacher’s creativity.
-Her mother had an innate, raw talent for painting.
-Eager to be like her mother, Krista wanted to try painting for herself.
+Schumacher was born in 1991 at Keesler AFB in Biloxi, MS. Growing up as a military brat, Schumacher moved often until her family settled along the beautiful Emerald Coast in Niceville, FL.
+At 16, Schumacher’s interest in art began when her mother took a painting class.
+Eager to be just like her mother, Krista started painting too.
 To this day, Krista and her mom, Kathy Schumacher, continue to collaborate in their careers, as mother-daughter palette knife artists.
 In 2019, Ferrari of San Diego hosted their first ever mother-daughter exhibition.